 The Fund engages in securities lending transactions.
 The Fund will receive collateral of at least 102% of the value of securities on loan.
 Collateral will generally be comprised of securities guaranteed by the Government of Canada or a province or territory of Canada, or by other governments with appropriate credit ratings, or by financial institutions, but may include commercial paper with an approved credit rating and or convertible securities.
-As at December 31, 2016, the aggregate dollar value of portfolio securities lent and the collateral held under securities transactions were \$nil of equity (December 31, 2015 - \$nil) and \$nil of government debt securities (December 31, 2015 - \$nil) respectively.
+As at December 31, 2016, the aggregate dollar value of portfolio securities lent was \$nil of equity securities (December 31, 2015 - \$nil).
+As at December 31, 2016, the collateral held under securities transactions was \$nil of government debt securities (December 31, 2015 - \$nil).
 Income earned from securities lending is included in securities lending income in the Statements of Comprehensive Income (Loss).